EricGut/EricGut/README.md

 ## I'm a FrontEnd Developer

 - 👨‍💻 I’m currently working on personal projects!
-- 👨‍🎓 trying to become Fullstack
+- 👨‍🎓 Trying to become Fullstack
 - 👯 I’m looking to collaborate
 - ⚔️ Doing hard in css battles